 As envisioned, the bicycle route would follow Mellor Avenue from Frederick Road, down Asylum through a tunnel beneath Bloomsbury Avenue that CRTR will restore, and along Spring Grove property to Valley Road, leading to UMBC.

-The route is a link in a network of bicycle and pedestrian routes through the area that will connect Catonsville and Arbutus, along with destinations such as the Catonsville High School, MARC Halethorpe Station, Bloomsbury Community Center, Wilkens Beltway Plaza and Charlestown Retirement Community.
+The route is a link in a through the area that will connect Catonsville and Arbutus, along with destinations such as the Catonsville High School, MARC Halethorpe Station, Bloomsbury Community Center, Wilkens Beltway Plaza and Charlestown Retirement Community.

-Last October, county officials announced plans to designate bicycle lanes on Edmonson Avenue.
-In January of this year, the county revealed plans to develop a bicycle route from UMBC through Arbutus to the MARC Halethorpe Station.
+Last October, to designate bicycle lanes on Edmonson Avenue.
+In January of this year, the to develop a bicycle route from UMBC through Arbutus to the MARC Halethorpe Station.

 County officials did not provide a timetable for design and development of the Catonsville-UMBC bicycle route.